Sports in the Tampa Bay area: Tampa Bay Rays

 Minor league, amateur, and spring training baseball have long been very popular in the Tampa Bay area.
 As such, a fierce cross-bay competition for a potential Major League Baseball franchise developed in the 1980s and 1990s, with Tampa and St. Petersburg each vying to bring professional baseball to town.
 Despite warnings from MLB that expansion was not imminent, St. Pete began construction of the Florida Suncoast Dome in 1987 in the hopes of eventually landing an MLB team through expansion or relocation.

 Many teams, including the Oakland A's, Texas Rangers, Seattle Mariners, Chicago White Sox, Minnesota Twins, and San Francisco Giants, considered moving to the vacant venue.
 Local investors actually bought part ownership of the Twins and, in another attempt, had an agreement to buy the Giants and bring them to St. Pete.
 However, for various reasons, all these attempts to bring major league baseball to the area fell short.

 Tampa Bay was rumored to be a front-runner when MLB expanded by two teams in 1991, but Miami and Denver were chosen instead.
 Finally, in March 1995, St. Petersburg was awarded a major league expansion franchise along with Phoenix.

 The Tampa Bay Rays began play as the Tampa Bay Devil Rays in newly renamed Tropicana Field in 1998.
 The franchise struggled through its first 10 years of existence, finishing last in the American League East Division in nine of those ten seasons.
 After (again) posting the worst record in baseball in 2007, however, the newly renamed "Rays" won 97 games in 2008, winning the AL East and the AL pennant to earn a berth in the 2008 World Series under manager Joe Maddon.
 Since 2008 inclusive, the Rays have won three AL East titles and have made six playoff appearances, as well as a second World Series appearance in 2020.
 Kevin Cash has been the Rays' manager since 2015.
+Due to damage from Hurricane Milton on Tropicana Field, the Rays spent the 2025 season at George M. Steinbrenner Field, the spring training stadium of the New York Yankees.